massgravel/massgrave.dev/docs/intro.md

 </TabItem>
 <TabItem value="Method 2" label="Method 2 - Traditional (Windows 7 and later)" default>

-1. Download the file under the code button from [GitHub](https://github.com/massgravel/Microsoft-Activation-Scripts) or [Bitbucket](https://bitbucket.org/WindowsAddict/microsoft-activation-scripts) or [Codeberg](https://codeberg.org/massgravel/Microsoft-Activation-Scripts)
+1. Download the file under the code button from [GitHub](https://github.com/massgravel/Microsoft-Activation-Scripts) or [Azure DevOps](https://dev.azure.com/massgrave/_git/Microsoft-Activation-Scripts)
 2. Right-click on the downloaded zip file and extract
 3. In the extracted folder, find the folder named `All-In-One-Version`
 4. Run the file named `MAS_AIO.cmd`